BartvanWoesik/Mkdocs_cookiecutter/README.md

 This template can be used to create a new project or implement mkdocs documentation in existing projects.

-The template can be used by running the following command
+The template can be used by running the following command:

 ```shell
 cookiecutter https://github.com/BartvanWoesik/Mkdocs_cookiecutter.git